Daniel: Chapter 2

 Setting

 Daniel 2:1-49 describes God’s plan in world events during the age of the Gentiles, as shown in the timeline for the Gentile era.
-King Nebuchadnezzar’s dream was given by the God of Israel to describe future events to him, and to begin revealing Himself to the king; to make him understand who the Lord is, as the Lord over all creation and of all past, present, and future events.
+King Nebuchadnezzar’s dream was given by the God of Israel to describe his future and the eventual passing of his kingdom to an inferior one.
+The purpose of these prophecies from the Lord were to reveal Himself to the king; to make him understand who the Lord is, and that He is the Lord over all creation and of all past, present, and future events.

 There are several references to time and dates in the book of Daniel, beginning with this chapter.
-It is important to be cognizant of the method of dating that is being used, whether civil, religious, or whether using the Israeli system or Babylonian system.
-When Daniel and his friends were first taken captive, they were given three years to learn the Babylonian ways before appearing before King Nebuchadnezzar to be examined by him, Daniel 1:5.
-In contrast is the incident of King Nebuchadnezzar's dream, which is recorded as the second year, Daniel 2:1.
-By the time of the events in Daniel 2:1-49 occurs, three years would have advanced since Daniel's exile. the reason for the difference in the dates, is the dating system used by Israel and by Babylon.
-It was the practice of the Babylonians to not count the first year of a king's ascension to the throne.
-This accounts for the one year difference between the first two chapters in the book of Daniel.
+It is important to be cognizant of the method of dating that is being used in any part of scripture, whether it is Israel's civil or religious calendar being referenced, or if the Babylonian calendar is being applied.
+When Daniel and his friends were first taken captive, they were given three years to learn the Babylonian customs, knowledge, and lifestyles before appearing before King Nebuchadnezzar and examined by him, Daniel 1:5.
+A seeming contradiction in Daniel regarding the time of King Nebuchadnezzar's dream, which is recorded as the second year, Daniel 2:1, is resolved by understanding the differences of the calendars used by the two people groups, Israelis and the Babylonians.
+The time of the king’s dream in Daniel 2:1-49, would have occurred three years after Daniel's exile, and following the examination of the four Hebrews by the king.
+The reason for the difference in the dates, is the dating practice of the Babylonians.
+They did not count the first year of a king's ascension to the throne.
+This accounts for the one-year difference between the first two chapters in the book of Daniel.

 - The details of the dream that he had forgotten